“If you don’t find a way to make money while you sleep, you will work until you die.” – Warren Buffett

 Another advantage is that dividend stocks pay income regardless of market ups and downs; in effect, you’re getting paid to hold the stock no matter what the market is doing.
 Companies with safe, reliable cash flows and a history of paying dividends are more likely to offer steady future dividends.
 Because companies that pay dividends tend to be more financially stable, their stock prices and dividends tend to increase over time, as their perceived investor value continues to grow.

 Cons: Investing in individual companies requires research, due diligence, and monitoring, along with appropriate portfolio construction to mitigate risk—something many investors just don’t have the time or patience to perform themselves.
 Dividend stocks tend to grow slowly because they are more likely to be established companies in mature industries, although there are exceptions.
-An example of an exception are dividend growth stocks, which offer a low yield but have the potential to increase considerably as their earnings grow and can keep up with inflation.
+An example of an exception is dividend growth stocks, which offer a low yield but have the potential to increase considerably as their earnings grow and can keep up with inflation.

 Monitoring is especially important because blue chips can and do fail (remember Eastman Kodak or Enron?).
 If a company’s earnings decline over time, the dividend policy may change and the dividend can be cut.
 In addition, buying and selling individual stocks costs investors broker commission fees, which can add up and reduce returns.
 If you are interested in dividend investing but don’t have the time to do all of this (and it’s quite a time investment to do effectively), Emperor Investments is a good option for you.